FlavScents AInsights Entry: para-Acetanisole (CAS: 100-06-1)

 8. Practical Insights for Formulators

-para-Acetanisole is valued for its ability to impart a warm, sweet, and creamy note to both flavors and fragrances.
-It synergizes well with other vanilla and almond notes, enhancing the overall richness of a formulation.
-Common pitfalls include overuse, which can lead to an overpowering sweetness, and underuse, which may result in a lack of depth.
-Formulators should carefully balance its concentration to achieve the desired sensory impact.
+para-Acetanisole is valued for its ability to impart a rich, vanilla-like aroma and flavor.
+It synergizes well with other sweet and creamy notes, enhancing the overall profile of a formulation.
+Common pitfalls include overuse, which can lead to an overpowering or artificial character.
+It is often under-utilized in complex formulations where its subtlety can enhance depth and realism.

 Citation hooks: FlavScents; industry practice